Natalie is a bookworm with a penchant for romance, adventure, and intrigue who loves to share her thoughts on popular novels with the world.

 Humans and androids crowd the raucous streets of New Beijing.
 A deadly plague ravages the population.
 From space, a ruthless Lunar people watch, waiting to make their move.
 No one knows that Earth’s fate hinges on one girl . . .
 Cinder, a gifted mechanic, is a cyborg.

 She’s a second-class citizen with a mysterious past, reviled by her stepmother and blamed for her stepsister’s illness.
 But when her life becomes intertwined with the handsome Prince Kai’s, she suddenly finds herself at the center of an intergalactic struggle, and a forbidden attraction.
 Caught between duty and freedom, loyalty and betrayal, she must uncover secrets about her past in order to protect her world’s future.

-Thoughts: This is a circular story of retellings of Cinderella, Little Red Riding Hood, Rapunzel and Snow White.
+Thoughts: This is a circular story of retellings of Cinderella, Little Red Riding Hood, Rapunzel, and Snow White.
 This series made me fall in love with retellings, with its astute easter eggs from the original fairy tales and its easy reading style.
-A lot of romance that audiences can root for that balances out the contrast of the fighting and revolution.
-I've read this multiple times, and each time I had a book hangover afterwards.
+A lot of romance that audiences can root for that balances out the contrast between the fighting and revolution.
+I've read this multiple times, and each time I had a book hangover afterward.